AndrewLocke-pm/AndrewLocke-pm/README.md

 Each project exists to solve a real problem and advance a specific learning:

+- **Echo** → grounded RAG over your own memory, with row-level security tested end to end
-- **BookkeepGenie** → building trustworthy AI with multi-layer enforcement and automated evals
+- **BookkeepGenie** → trustworthy AI with multi-layer enforcement and automated evals
 - **Transcript Insights** → a reusable voice → structured-insight engine with schema-configurable extraction
 - **StrikeCRM** → Transcript Insights applied to CRM: LLM extraction and deal state machines
 - **ShopMyHome** → vision → structured product listings with commerce integration
-- **AndrewOS** → context assembly, memory compression, and structured AI reasoning

 I run [Sabrulo](https://www.sabrulo.com/) — my independent AI product & strategy practice.
 I've worked with organisations like the Michael & Susan Dell Foundation, Sand Technologies, and Olarm on data and AI-driven products.